The Parable of the Sower

 These questions invite us to listen anew to the Parable of the Sower.

-In my personal study this week, I read Ezra chapters 1 and 2, particularly chapter 1, which recounts how the exiled Jews were given the freedom to return to their homeland.
+In my personal study this week, I read Ezra chapters 1 and 2.
+Chapter 1 recounts how the exiled Jews were given the freedom to return to their homeland.
 Yet many chose to remain in Babylon.
 I found myself asking: Why wouldn’t they want to return?
 After 70 years of captivity, why stay?
 The answer is sobering.
 New generations had been born in exile.
-Many had built lives, acquired possessions and grown comfortable.
-But in that comfort, sadly their moral standards and spiritual focus had deteriorated.
+Many had built lives, acquired possessions, and grown comfortable.
+Sadly, in that comfort, their moral standards and spiritual focus had deteriorated.

 Those who returned to their stripped and desolate homeland faced physical and economic hardship.
-The daunting task of rebuilding from ruins.
-Their decision to go back was not of convenience but act of faith and trust in GOD.
+They faced the daunting task of rebuilding from ruins.
+Their decision to go back was not one of convenience but an act of faith and trust in God.

-This is what brought me back to the sermon of the Parable of the Sower.
-Jesus describes the different ways people respond to GOD’s message, his word.
-In Mark 4:18,19, he says:
+This brings me back to the sermon on the Parable of the Sower.
+Jesus describes the different ways people respond to God’s message.
+In Mark 4:18-19, He says:

 Just like the Jews who remained in Babylon, we too can become entangled in comfort—our jobs, retirement plans, full bank accounts, and stocked pantries.
 These blessings, while good, can quietly lull us into spiritual complacency.